Last Updated on January 8, 2023 by Katrina

 Getting pulled over for speeding is always stressful.
 But the situation can be even more nerve-wracking when it happens while you’re driving in a rental car.
 Here’s what to do if you get a speeding ticket in North Carolina.

 How Much Are Speeding Fines in North Carolina?

 North Carolina’s basic parameters for speed limits are that you should drive 25 mph inside municipal zones, 55 outside those zones, and 70 on interstate highways.
 In most cases, the fine for a speeding violation in the Tar Heel State ranges from about $10 to $50, depending on how much beyond the speed limit you were driving.

 But there’s a catch.
 That fine also comes with court costs, which can add another $150 to $200.
-And if you’re caught speeding in a school or construction zones, get ready for a fine of $250.
-There also will be the penalty of points to your insurance, which is especially onerous if you’re caught speeding in a school zone.
+And if you speed in a school or construction zones, get ready for a fine of $250.
+There also will be the penalty of points to your insurance, which is especially onerous if you get a speeding ticket in a school zone.

 Some parts of North Carolina are more notorious than others in terms of targeting speeders.
 The three worst towns of the state for speed traps are Hendersonville (outside Asheville), Charlotte and Winston-Salem, according to the National Speed Trap Exchange.

 How to Handle a Speeding Ticket in a Rental